Loverboy (Mariah Carey song): Remix

 Aside from the regular version of the song, an official remix of "Loverboy" was included on Glitter.
-The song's main remix, titled "Loverboy Remix", uses the same sample as the album version and retains all of Carey's original vocals.
+The song's main remix, titled "Loverboy Remix", uses the same sample as the album version and retains most of Carey's original vocals.
 It has a different introduction, the singing and spoken parts of Cameo are greatly reduced (and are not credited), and additional raps are included by Da Brat, Ludacris, Shawnna, and Twenty II.
-NME writer Elios Therepio rated the remix five out of ten stars and claimed the song to have been a much weaker lead single than Carey's "Fantasy" (1995).
 Jim Farber from Daily News criticized Brat's verse, writing how it "cut right through" the production.
 The Morning Call's Len Righi described the remix as "cloddish", while Jim Abbott from the Orlando Sentinel felt the song's guests "upstaged" Carey.